srimayeeagnih/Immunization-Causal-Analysis/README.md

 ### Clustering

 **Step 5c — Country-level CATEs:**
-The fitted DML model is evaluated at each country's mean covariate vector to produce one CATE per country — the predicted change in (detrended, log1p) immunization coverage attributable to having a health PTA in force.
+The fitted DML model is evaluated at each country's mean covariate vector to produce one CATE per country, which is the predicted change in (detrended, log1p) immunization coverage attributable to having a health PTA in force.
 90% CIs are produced via `effect_interval()`.

 **Step 5d — K-means (K=3):**
 - Input: [CATE + GDP + health_exp + OOP + population] per country, sourced from `panel_s2` (treated + never-treated S2 controls)